gonzofish/programming-elixir-notes/NOTES.md

       - Mix will compile the above libraries when we need them
       - Mix also added a `deps` directory where it stores these installed dependencies
+  - Adding `GithubIssues.fetch`
+    - Add a file at `lib/github_issues.ex` to render the URL and fetch data using Github's API
+    - We use HTTPoison's `get` function which will return a tuple of `{:ok, response}` for a `OK` HTTP response
+    - NOTE: HTTPoison's docs tell you to use `HTTPoison.start` but Elixir will do this for you
+      - Becuse it's listed as a dependency, Elixir will run it as a separate application
+        - In Elixir an sub-application is similar to a library in other languages
+    - The `github_issues.ex` code can be seen at tag `ch13-handle-fetch`